OpenAPITools/openapi-generator/samples/client/petstore/perl/README.md

 # SYNOPSIS

 The Perl Swagger Codegen project builds a library of Perl modules to interact with a web service defined by a Swagger specification.
-See below for how to built the library.
+See below for how to build the library.

 This module provides an interface to the generated library.
 All the classes,